Element 1

 Each agenda topic has a time allocation.
 Not a target, an allocation: when the time is up, the topic ends, and any unresolved items move to follow-up.
 The time-boxing discipline is uncomfortable in the moment (it feels rude to cut off a productive discussion) and transformative across the year (every meeting finishes on time).

-The University of North Carolina meeting research (Steven Rogelberg, 2024) measured this directly: meetings with explicit time-boxing per topic finished 7.2 minutes earlier on average than meetings with a topic list and a total time.
-Over a year of weekly meetings, that is over six hours per attendee of recovered time.
+In practice, meetings with explicit time-boxing per topic finish meaningfully earlier than meetings carrying only a topic list and a single total time.
+Over a year of weekly meetings, those minutes add up to hours of recovered time per attendee.

-The visible-timer practice (a countdown projected onto the screen or visible to all attendees) amplifies the effect: Clockwise calendar-data analysis found that meetings with visible timers stayed on schedule 89% of the time versus 51% without.
+The visible-timer practice (a countdown projected onto the screen or visible to all attendees) amplifies the effect: when everyone can see the clock, a topic is far more likely to wrap on schedule than when the time box lives only in the organiser's head.
 The visible timer is free; the discipline pays compounding returns.

 Element 5